xmindltd/xmind-sdk-js/docs/en.md

 ###### .note(text) => Topic

-* To attach a text to the parent component.
+* To attach a text to the parent component

 | Name | Type | Default | Required | Description |
 |:----:|:----:|:-------:|:--------:|:------------|